Virginia loves researching and writing on historical topics.

-The questioning of heteronormative values in Britain was made possible by such socio-historical conditions as the trauma of the Second World War, decline of empire, and shifts in economic models.
+The questioning of heteronormative values in Britain was made possible by such socio-historical conditions as the trauma of the Second World War, the decline of empire, and shifts in economic models.

 Sexual liberation is also a hallmark of this period both for heterosexual people and, to a certain extent, for the LGBT+ community.
 A range of prominent homosexual authors, such as Joe Orton, gained prominence.

 Postmodernism is skeptical of grand theories and narratives.
-History, for instance, is deemed by many postmodern writers as a narrative constructed for certain purposes, which are not innocent (such as glorification of a nation).
-Every historical narrative involves a process of selection, editing, and interpretation of the part of the author, and thus cannot be objective.
+History, for instance, is deemed by many postmodern writers as a narrative constructed for certain purposes, which are not innocent (such as the glorification of a nation).
+Every historical narrative involves a process of selection, editing, and interpretation on the part of the author, and thus cannot be objective.
 Postmodern writers frequently recover forgotten histories of marginalized people.